How are RSL’s Products Tested?

 RSL doorglass frames have two sealants or gaskets to protect against moisture and air infiltration.
 One sealant is placed on the lip of the frame where it contacts the door and the second is where the lip of the frame contacts the glass.
 These two gaskets maintain the integrity of the entry door and its thermal performance.
 Test results can be found online at www.floridabuilding.org in report #FL11196.

-Design Pressure requirements vary based on product location in the building, height of the building, and wind zone designations.
+Design Pressure requirements vary based on product location in the building, height of the buil DP is measured in PSF or pounds per square foot. ding, and wind zone designations.
 The positive DP # is the standard for wind blowing at the building (windward) and the negative DP # represents the vacuum pressure on the opposite side of the building (leeward).

 Wood edge Steel Door Fire Rating: